Fend Flitzer: Specifications and development

 The Flitzer was made with aluminium panels over a steel frame and was enclosed at the front, sides, and back.
 It had a hatch at the top that was hinged at the front and tilted forward for the operator to get in.
 The first version of the Flitzer was open, with a hole and a windshield in the hatch for the operator's head and shoulders to stick through and be protected from the wind.
-Flitzers made from September 1948 into 1950 were powered by a 98 cc Fichtel & Sachs two-stroke engine.
+Flitzers made from September 1948 to 1950 were powered by a 98 cc Fichtel & Sachs two-stroke engine.
 Suspension was by rubber springs loaded in torsion.

-In 1950 the engine was changed to a 100 cc Riedel/Imme engine.
+In 1950 the engine was changed to a 100 cc Riedel/Imme.
 By 1951, in response to customer requests for passenger-carrying capability, a scooter-type saddle was placed above the rear enclosure with footrests on either side of the body.
 A closed version, on which the hatch had an enclosure that covered the operator, was made available.
 The enclosure included the windshield and side windows.